 The Japanese promo market is where serious modern collectors are putting money.
 It's the only modern category with real supply discipline.

-Prismatic Evolutions Reprints Are Over
+Prismatic Evolutions Reprints Are Winding Down

 This is the mechanism that lets modern cards recover.
 But it only works for cards from sets that actually go out of print.
 As long as the printer is running, the correction continues.